 - Ability to solve problems with creativity, initiative, methodology, and critical thinking.

 - Leadership, communication, and transmission of knowledge, skills, and abilities in social fields of action.

 - Ability to search for and use the rules and regulations relative to the field of action.

 - Ability to develop activities, assuming a social, ethical, and environmental commitment in tune with the reality of the human and natural environments.

 - Capacity to work on multidisciplinary and multicultural teams.

-- Skills for solving mathematical problems that may arise in engineering.
+- Skills for resolving mathematical problems that arise in engineering.
 Aptitude for applying knowledge towards linear algebra, geometry, differential geometry, differential and integral calculus, differential equations and partial derivatives, numerical and numerical algorithmic methods, statistics, and optimization.

 Objectives (Learning outcomes)